The Blessing of Family Worship

 Don’t pressure yourself to prepare a formal lesson.
 If a family member has a question about the text, try to answer it.
 If you don’t know the answer, research one to share during your next family meal or worship time.

 The second component of family worship is prayer.
 Our family prayer time is short, but we allow every family member to pray aloud.
 I try to keep our prayers terse but not shallow.
+I also try to pray incorporating what our family had just read.

 You read correctly.
 Our family sings.
 The Bible is replete with exhortations for worshippers to sing.11 The Psalmist declares, “Glad songs of salvation are in the tents of the righteous.”12 Songs of worship are heard not just in church gatherings but in tents and homes.
+Wherever and whenever the word of God is taught, it is appropriate to worship God through song.
+(Col 3:16)

 When I first told our family that we would sing, my family groaned.
 They had good reason.
 No one in our family sings well.
 They did not want to hear any cacophony.